tobor88/PowerShell-Blue-Team/README.md

 ```

 - ### Resolve-CVE-2017-8529.ps1
 This cmdlet is meant to be run to patch the CVE-2017-8529 vulnerability on Windows computers for 64 or 32 bit architectures.
-This does not take any parameters other them common parmaeters.
+This does not take any parameters other them common parameters.
 ```powershell
 Resolve-CVE-2017-8529 -Verbose
 ```